 Ropes Wealth Advisors LLC

-Ropes Wealth Advisors LLC is one of two firms on this list, alongside Rinet Company, LLC, that does not have a set account minimum.
+Ropes Wealth Advisors LLC does not have a set account minimum.
 The firm serves individuals, high-net-worth individuals and families, as well as their related entities like trusts and estates, charitable organizations and businesses.

-Ropes Wealth Advisors has 10 advisors on staff, making it the second-smallest firm on this list.
+Ropes Wealth Advisors has 10 advisors, making it the smallest firm on this list.
 The fee-only firm has one certified financial planner (CFP) on staff.

 Ropes Wealth Advisors LLC Background